-Interagency coordination of wildfire management in the southeastern United States is overseen by the Southern Area Multi-Agency Coordination Group (SAMACG), which includes representation from Federal land managing agencies and State/Commonwealth forestry agencies.
-The SAMACG and an adjunct organization, the Southern Area Coordination Center (SACC), encompass Virginia and North Carolina.
+Interagency coordination of wildfire management in the southeastern United States is overseen by the Southern Area Multi-Agency Coordination Group (SACG), which includes representation from Federal land managing agencies and state/commonwealth forestry agencies.
+The SACG and an adjunct organization, the Southern Area Coordination Center, encompass Virginia and North Carolina.
 Virginia and North Carolina also have their own centers for coordination of wildfire management.

-Interagency coordination of wildfire management in the northeastern United States is overseen by the Eastern Area Coordination Group (EACG), which includes representation from Federal land managing agencies and State/Commonwealth forestry agencies.
+Interagency coordination of wildfire management in the northeastern United States is overseen by the Eastern Area Coordination Group (EACG), which includes representation from Federal land managing agencies and state/commonwealth forestry agencies.
 The EACG and an adjunct organization, the EACC, encompasses West Virginia.
+The EACC and an adjunct organization, the Central Appalachian Dispatch Center, provides interagency coordination for wildfire management on the Monongahela National Forest.

-Each of the States/Commonwealths crossed by the Project has fire prevention and suppression laws, regulations, and programs.
-Responsible agencies include the West Virginia Division of Forestry and the Virginia Department of Forestry (VDOF).
-Each of these agencies participates in the appropriate SAMACG and EACG for coordination of wildfire management.
+Each of the states/commonwealths crossed by the Project has fire prevention and suppression laws, regulations, and programs.
+Responsible agencies include the West Virginia Division of Forestry and the Virginia Department of Forestry.
+Each of these agencies participates in the appropriate SACG and EACG for coordination of wildfire management.

 When a fire is initially reported, local and partner firefighting agencies initially respond to the emergency.
-A local agency can ask for support from the appropriate State/Commonwealth or a regional coordination center if a fire could or does exceed the response capabilities of the local agency.
-The State/Commonwealth or regional coordination center may in turn request support from the National Interagency Coordination Center if a regional center exhausts its fire suppression resources.
+A local agency can ask for support from the appropriate state/commonwealth or a regional coordination center if a fire could or does exceed the response capabilities of the local agency.
+The state/commonwealth or regional coordination center may in turn request support from the National Interagency Coordination Center if a regional center exhausts its fire suppression resources.

-During a fire emergency, coordination is implemented through the Incident Command System (ICS), which is part of the National Incident Management System (NIMS).
+During a fire emergency, coordination is implemented through the Incident Command System (ICS), which is part of the National Incident Management System.
 ICS is a standard incident management system used by firefighters and emergency medical teams to establish an organizational structure for management.
 A chain of command initially is established by the local response agencies to direct the response.
 As an incident progresses, personnel with higher authority and training assume responsibility for directing the response.
-ICS and NIMS provide a framework that assists agencies, non-governmental organizations, and the private sector in preventing, responding to, and mitigating the effects of incidents and ensuring an appropriate response based on the capabilities of response agencies.
+ICS and National Incident Management System provide a framework that assists agencies, non-governmental organizations, and the private sector in preventing, responding to, and mitigating the effects of incidents and ensuring an appropriate response based on the capabilities of response agencies.